 To understand KCS, let’s take the long view of service teams in digital workplaces.

-In most organizations, regardless of size, IT help desks are swamped with requests, ranging from small, tedious items that are easy to accomplish but take time, to larger problems that must be dealt with immediately.
-IT service teams are always balancing these requests, based on priority, individual knowledge of a problem, and time required researching, which can mean reaching out to people outside of the IT service team.
+In most organizations, regardless of size, service desks of all kinds—IT, HR, marketing, and more—are swamped with requests, ranging from small, tedious items that are easy to accomplish but take time, to larger problems that must be dealt with immediately.
+IT service teams are always balancing these requests, based on priority, individual knowledge of a problem, time required researching, and time reaching out to people beyond the service team.

 - Time spent solving repetitive issues

 - Time and resources spent researching complicated issues